-Our current exhibition, Shaw and the Gallery: A Priceless Education explores a particular facet of Shaw's life - his relationship with the National Gallery of Ireland, where he spent much of his childhood.
+Our previous exhibition, Shaw and the Gallery: A Priceless Education explores a particular facet of Shaw's life - his relationship with the National Gallery of Ireland, where he spent much of his childhood.

-Here, we pick out a few interesting things about Shaw, which you might like to know before you visit, and we suggest some further reading.
+Here, we pick out a few interesting things about Shaw, and we suggest some further reading.

 1. Shaw won both a Nobel Prize and an Oscar

 Shaw is one of only two people to have won both an Academy Award and a Nobel Prize for Literature.
 He was awarded the Nobel Prize in 1925; the committee said that his work was “marked by both idealism and humanity, its stimulating satire often being infused with a singular poetic beauty”.
 With typical Shavian wit, he initially declined to accept, saying “I can forgive Nobel for inventing dynamite, but only a fiend in human form could have invented the Nobel Prize”.
 He later relented and agreed to accept the award itself, but not the prize money, suggesting that it be used instead to fund the translation of works by the Swedish playwright August Strindberg into English.

 Shaw won his Oscar in 1939 for Best Writing, Screenplay for his role in adapting his own play Pygmalion for the screen.
 Pygmalion would go on to be remade as the wildly successful musical and film My Fair Lady.